finos/common-domain-model/documentation/source/documentation.rst

    otherParty PartyRole (0..*)

 Agreement Content
-^^^^^^^^^^^^^^^^^
+"""""""""""""""""

-``AgreementTerms`` is used to specify the content of a Legal Agreement in the CDM.
-Agreement Terms is an optional component of a Legal Agreement, so that the CDM can be used to solely identify an agreement, without any of the content digitised in the model.

-There are three components to Agreement Terms, as shown in the code snippet below.
+``AgreementTerms`` is used to specify the content of a legal agreement in the CDM.
+There are three components to agreement terms, as shown in the code snippet below.

 .. code-block:: Haskell